 19. So the sons of Israel rose in the morning and encamped against Gibeah.

-20. And the army of Israel went out to do battle with Benjamin, and the army of Israel set the battle in order against them at Gibeah.
+¶20.
+And the men of Israel went out for the battle against Benjamin, and the men of Israel set the battle in order against them at Gibeah.

-21. And the sons of Benjamin went out from Gibeah, and of Israel, they destroyed down to the earth that day twenty-two thousand of the army.
+21. And the sons of Benjamin went out from Gibeah, and in Israel that day, they destroyed to the earth twenty-two thousand men.

-22. But the people, the army of Israel, strengthened itself to set the battle in order again in the place where it was set the first day.
+22. But the people, the men of Israel, strengthened themselves to set the battle in order again in the place where they set it on the first day.

-23. However, the sons of Israel did go up and weep before Jehovah, and they enquired of Jehovah, saying, “Am I again to draw near for battle with the sons of Benjamin my brother?”
-And Jehovah said, “Go up against him.”
+23. However, the sons of Israel did go up and weep before Jehovah until the evening, and they enquired of Jehovah, saying, “Am I again to draw near for battle against the sons of Benjamin my brother?”
+And Jehovah said, “Go up against him!”

-25. And Benjamin went out from Gibeah to meet them the second day, and once more they destroyed to the earth 18,000 men, all of them men who drew the sword.
+25. And Benjamin went out from Gibeah to meet them the second day, and once more, they destroyed to the earth eighteen thousand men, all of them men who drew the sword.

-26. And all the sons of Israel went up, and all the people, and they came to Bethel and wept, and sat there before Jehovah, and they fasted that day until evening, and they offered whole burnt offerings and peace offerings before Jehovah,
+26. Then all the sons of Israel went up, and all the people, and they came to Bethel and wept, and sat there before Jehovah, and they fasted that day until the evening, and they offered burnt offerings and peace offerings before Jehovah,

 27.and the sons of Israel enquired of Jehovah (the ark of the covenant of God was there during those days,

-28.and Phinehas ben-Eleazar ben-Aaron stood before it in those days), saying, “Am I to go out yet again to the battle with the sons of Benjamin my brother, or shall I desist?”
-And Jehovah said, “Go!
+28.and Phinehas ben-Eleazar ben-Aaron stood before it in those days), saying, “Am I to go out yet again for the battle against the sons of Benjamin my brother, or shall I desist?”
+And Jehovah said, “Go up!
 For tomorrow, I will give him into your hand.”

 29. And Israel set ambushments all around Gibeah.